Adolis García Player Props: Rangers vs. Rays

 Adolis García At The Plate

-- Garcia leads Texas with 96 hits, batting .267 this season with 45 extra-base hits.
+- Garcia leads Texas in total hits (96) this season while batting .264 with 45 extra-base hits.

-- Among qualifying hitters in MLB, his batting average ranks 55th, his on-base percentage ranks 65th, and he is ninth in the league in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 58th, his on-base percentage ranks 70th, and he is 13th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.